 How Many Brits Are at Moderate Risk of Becoming Problem Gamblers?

 On a more positive note, the percentage of residents who are at moderate risk of becoming problem gamblers has decreased in recent years, albeit very slightly.
-While the percentages largely remain statistically stable compared to the previous year, we can still observe a positive downward trend from the years to March 2019 and March 2020 when 1.3% and 1.5% of Brits were at moderate risk of developing a gambling problem.
+While the percentages largely remain statistically stable compared with the previous year, we can still observe a positive downward trend from the years to March 2019 and March 2020, when 1.3% and 1.5% of Brits were at moderate risk of developing a gambling problem.

 Source: Yonder Consulting/UK Gambling Commission